Okeanos/dotfiles-windows/README.md

 remove things you don’t want or need.
 Don’t blindly use my settings unless you know what that entails.
 Use at your own risk!

-**Note:** [Docker](https://www.docker.com) is installed as part of the setup.
-Because it [defaults to the WSL 2 backend](https://docs.docker.com/desktop/install/windows-install/) you make sure to install that before everything else.
+**Warning:** [Docker Desktop](https://www.docker.com) is installed as part of the setup.
+Because it [defaults to the WSL 2 backend](https://docs.docker.com/desktop/install/windows-install/) you have to make sure to install that before everything else.

 ### Docker & Windows Subsystem for Linux (WSL 2)